bbc/alpha/README.md

 * Bugs and feature requests **must** be filed in [GitHub Issues](https://github.com/alpha/anansi/issues): this is the authoratitive list of backlog tasks.
 * [Forking](https://github.com/bbc/alpha.bbc/fork) is encouraged!
 See the “[Contributing](#contributing)” section.

-Finally, thanks for taking a look at this project!
-We hope it’ll be useful, do get in touch with us if we can help with anything (*“RES-BBC”* in the GAL, and we have staff in BC and PQ).

 ## License

 This project is licensed under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)